 - Preheat your oven to 350 degrees.

 - First, you will make your favorite crab cake recipe.
 I have provided one above, but feel free to use your own.
-Make this first and set the crab cake blend aside.
+Make this first and set the crab cake mixture aside.

 - Then, you’ll want to peel the shrimp shells off of each shrimp but be sure to leave the tail intact.

 - Next, you’ll use a small paring knife to devein and butterfly the shrimp.
-Be sure you do not cut all the way through the shrimp just simply butterfly it in half.
-This way you can stuff them later.
+Be sure you do not cut all the way through the shrimp just simply butterfly it in-half.
+This way you can easily stuff them.